Carb Cycling Meal Plan – Introduction

 What is Carb Cycling?

-For the ketogenic diet, dieters must keep their intake to less than 50 grams of carbs per day.
+For example, in the ketogenic diet, dieters must keep their intake to less than 50 grams of carbs per day.

 The main thing that all of these approaches have in common is that your carb intake remains stable and doesn’t change.